DerekLi06/BentoVision/README.md

 ## Overview

 BentoVision is a deep learning application that leverages the Convolutional Neural Network (CNN) model based in YOLOv8 to identify and classify cuisine specifically  found in Central and Eastern Asia.
-This model is capable of accurately detecting and classifying 42 unique kinds of Asian cuisine.
+This model is capable of accurately detecting and classifying 42 unique kinds of Asian cuisine with over 90% accuracy on all images in testing dataset.

 ## Data